interTwin-eu/itwinai/docs/README.md

 # Read The Docs documentation page

-The docs can be built either locally on your system, or remotely on JSC.
+The docs can be built either locally on your system or remotely on JSC.

 ## Build docs locally

-To build the docs locally and visualize them in your browser, without relying on external services (e.g., Read The Docs cloud), use the following commands:
+To build the docs locally and visualize them in your browser without relying on external services (e.g., Read The Docs cloud), use the following commands:

 ```bash